S&P Futures, Europe Stocks Advance; Bonds Steady: Markets Wrap

 - The Stoxx Europe 600 Index rose 0.3%.

-- The Shanghai Composite Index decreased 0.3%, the first retreat in a week.
+- The Shanghai Composite Index declined 0.3%, the first retreat in a week.

 Currencies

-- The Bloomberg Dollar Spot Index gained less than 0.05%, the highest in more than five months.
+- The Bloomberg Dollar Spot Index rose 0.1%, the highest in more than five months.

 Bonds

-- The yield on two-year Treasuries fell one basis point to 2.10%, the lowest in more than 15 months.
+- The yield on two-year Treasuries dipped one basis point to 2.09%, the lowest in more than 15 months.

 - Japan’s 10-year yield gained one basis point to -0.079%.